-This week on our Friends on Friday guest blog post, my colleague Susan Solovic shares a restaurant experience demonstrating how attention to details and building relationships are crucial for achieving Amazing customer service. – Shep Hyken When I’m in New York there’s a restaurant that’s almost like my kitchen, I eat there so often.
-Once […]
+This week on our Friends on Friday guest blog post, my colleague Susan Solovic shares a restaurant experience demonstrating how attention to detail and building relationships is crucial for achieving Amazing customer service. – Shep Hyken When I’m in New York, there’s a restaurant that’s almost like my kitchen, I eat there so often.
+Once, […]

-This week on our Friends on Friday guest blog post, my colleague Susan Solovic shares a restaurant experience demonstrating how attention to details and building relationships are crucial for achieving Amazing customer service. – Shep Hyken
+This week on our Friends on Friday guest blog post, my colleague Susan Solovic shares a restaurant experience demonstrating how attention to detail and building relationships is crucial for achieving Amazing customer service. – Shep Hyken

-When I’m in New York there’s a restaurant that’s almost like my kitchen, I eat there so often.
-Once I casually mentioned how much I enjoy the Italian soup, pasta e fagioli.
+When I’m in New York, there’s a restaurant that’s almost like my kitchen, I eat there so often.
+Once, I casually mentioned how much I enjoy Italian soup, pasta e fagioli.
 The next time I came in to eat, the owner stopped by my table to tell me they had made the soup for me.

 Do you know how special I felt and how impressed I was with the level of customer service at this restaurant?
 It was off the chart.

 There’s an old Creole word they use in New Orleans, “lagniappe.”
 It’s that special extra that a business owner throws in without your asking.
 You’ve probably experienced it and if you have, you know that sometimes we remember the lagniappe better than we remember the actual item we were originally shopping for.